ncatlab/nlab-content/pages/4/6/3/0/20364/content.md

 1. Take $\mathcal{C}$  to be the category of compact Hausdorff spaces (i.e., compacta) but where the sheaf condition is somewhat more elaborate, requiring in addition that $F$ carries the coequalizer displaying an epimorphism $K \to L$ as the cokernel of its kernel pair to monomorphism.

-1. Take $\mathcal{C} \subset Top$ to be the subcategory of tiny compact hausdorff spaces that are extremally disconnected, called **Stonean** spaces.
+1. Take $\mathcal{C} \subset Top$ to be the subcategory of tiny compact hausdorff spaces that are extremally disconnected, called [[Stonean spaces]].
 A pyknotic set carries finite coproducts to products in $Set$.

 ## Motivation